Food Allergies and Health Insurance

 Tragic Result of Food Allergies

-For many parents this is a worst nightmare situation that they live in fear of on a daily basis.
+For many parents, this is the worst nightmare situation that they live in fear of daily.
 Severe peanut allergies and food allergies in general appear to be on the rise in the United States.
 It’s estimated that there are about 12 million people in the U.S. who are allergic to some kind of food.
-That number breaks down to about one in 25, or four percent of the population.
+That number breaks down to about one in 25 or four percent of the population.

 While most of these allergies are not as severe as Giorgi’s they all still require that parents and children be constantly vigilant.
 That vigilance is costly though.
 It’s estimated that caring for these food allergies costs the nation nearly $12 billion a year, which breaks down to about $4,000 per child.